-17.2 Such exchange of information shall include exchange of results of technical, scientific and socio-economic research and surveying programmes, specialized knowledge, indigenous and traditional knowledge as such and in combination in Article 16, paragraph 1.
+17.2 Such exchange of information shall include exchange of results of technical, scientific and socio-economic research, as well as information on training and surveying programmes, specialized knowledge, indigenous and traditional knowledge as such and in combination with the technologies referred to in Article 16, paragraph 1.
 It shall also, where feasible, include repatriation of information.
-18.1 The Contracting Parties shall promote international technical and scientific cooperation in the field of conservation diversity, where necessary, through the appropriate international and national institutions. and sustainable use of biological 18.2 Each Contracting Party shall promote technical and scientific cooperation with other Contracting Parties, in particul implementing this Convention, inter alia, through the development and implementation of national policies.
-In prom attention should be given to the development and strengthening of national capabilities, by means of human resour building. oting such cooperation, special 18.3 The Conference of the Parties, at its first meeting, shall determine how to establish a clearing-house mechanism to and scientific cooperation. promote and facilitate technical 18.4 The Contracting Parties shall, in accordance with national legislation and policies, encourage and develop methods development and use of technologies, including indigenous and traditional technologies, in pursuance of the object purpose, the Contracting Parties shall also promote cooperation in the training of personnel and exchange of exper ives of this Convention.
-For this 18.5 The Contracting Parties shall, subject to mutual agreement, promote the establishment of joint researcn programm development of technologies relevant to the objectives of this Convention. es and joint ventures for the
+18.1 The Contracting Parties shall promote international technical and scientific cooperation in the field of conservation and sustainable use of biological diversity, where necessary, through the appropriate international and national institutions.
+18.2 Each Contracting Party shall promote technical and scientific cooperation with other Contracting Parties, in particular developing countries, in implementing this Convention, inter alia, through the development and implementation of national policies.
+In promoting such cooperation, special attention should be given to the development and strengthening of national capabilities, by means of human resources development and institution building.
+18.3 The Conference of the Parties, at its first meeting, shall determine how to establish a clearing-house mechanism to promote and facilitate technical and scientific cooperation.
+18.4 The Contracting Parties shall, in accordance with national legislation and policies, encourage and develop methods of cooperation for the development and use of technologies, including indigenous and traditional technologies, in pursuance of the objectives of this Convention.
+For this purpose, the Contracting Parties shall also promote cooperation in the training of personnel and exchange of experts.
+18.5 The Contracting Parties shall, subject to mutual agreement, promote the establishment of joint researcn programmes and joint ventures for the development of technologies relevant to the objectives of this Convention.